 With no logarithm, no subtraction, and no division by a parameter, the standard normal log density is much more efficient to compute than the normal log density with constant location 0 and scale 1.

 'y ~ std_normal()'

-Increment target log probability density with 'std_normal_lpdf(y)' dropping constant additive terms.
+Increment target log probability density with 'std_normal_lupdf(y)'.

-'real std_normal_lpdf(reals y)'
+real 'std_normal_lpdf'(reals y)

-The standard normal (location zero, scale one) log probability density of y.
+The standard normal (location zero, scale one) log probability density of 'y'.